rpbrehm/spring-cloud-aws-examples/README.md

 # spring-cloud-aws-examples

-Thje purpse of this project is create some real-world projects that utilize Spring Cloud AWS flavor.
+The purpse of this project is create some real-world projects that utilize Spring Cloud AWS flavor.